Sausage, Mushroom and Tomato Breakfast Bakes

 Instructions

-1. Preheat the oven to 190ºC and spray oven dishes or ramekins with low calorie cooking spray.
+1. Preheat the oven to 190°C and spray oven dishes or ramekins with low-calorie cooking spray.

-2. Spray a frying pan with low calorie cooking spray and set on a medium heat.
-Add the onions and cook for 3-4 minutes, add the mushrooms and fry for a further 3-4 minutes.
+2. Spray a frying pan with low-calorie cooking spray and set on a medium heat.
+Add the onion and cook for 3-4 minutes, add the mushrooms and fry for a further 3-4 minutes.
 The onions and mushrooms should be soft and starting to brown.

-3. Divide the sliced sausage, onions and mushrooms evenly between the two dishes.
+3. Divide the sliced sausage, onion and mushrooms evenly between the two dishes.

 4. Spoon the chopped tomatoes over the onions and mushrooms.